Most of us have been there.

 All jacket liners are fitted to run directly from your motorcycle battery and come with a standard motorcycle loom connection.

-The battery pack option is really only useful if you plan and jumping off your motorcycle to take in the sights, and want to switch over to portable heating.
+The battery pack option is only useful if you plan to jump off your motorcycle to take in the sights and switch over to portable heating.
 If your other interests are golf or hiking, you might want to consider a jacket liner with the option of battery power.

 The manufacturer’s guidelines will state whether your liner is machine washable or not.

-Some people (myself included) prefer to hand wash their heated gear no matter what the instructions are.
+Some people (myself included) prefer to hand wash their heated gear no matter the instructions.
 Machine washing tends to reduce the life of regular clothing – and this stuff is expensive.

 When storing your jacket liner, hang it out of direct sunlight and any sources of localised heat.

-If you store your liner with the battery connected, leave it with a half charge, as tests have shown that batteries stored fully depleted or fully charged deteriorate faster.
+If you store your liner with the battery connected, leave it with a half charge, as tests have shown that fully depleted or fully charged batteries deteriorate faster.

-That said, if you have the money and want the option of portable heat off your bike – the MicroWire Pro is a really well-made and great-looking piece of gear.
+If you have the money and want the option of portable heat off your bike – the MicroWire Pro is a well-made and great-looking piece of gear.